lsst/rtn-051/breakdown-guides.rst

     Risk Impacts sections using an example risk.

 Overall Impact
-	This is an optional field to categorize the overall impact of the risk to the project.
+	Optional field to categorize the overall impact of the risk to Rubin Observatory before any response plans take effect.

-	It can increase the ``Impact Severity``, as shown in this example risk.

 	See :ref:`Risk-Impact-Table` for categories.

+``Overall Impact`` can be used to increase the ``Impact Severity`` field in the :ref:`Risk Score <Breakdown-Risk-Score-Quantitative>`, as shown in this example (:numref:`Risk-Example-Analyze-Risk-Impacts` and :numref:`Risk-Example-Analyze-Risk-Score-and-Quantitative`).

 Cost Impact
-	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget of $70,000,000.
+	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget of $70,000,000, before any response plans take effect.

+	See :ref:`Risk-Impact-Table` for categories.

 Cost impacts are categorized relative to the annual baseline, even though in practice the cost of the realized risk may be felt and/or accumulated over multiple years.

+Schedule Impact
+	Categorization of schedule impact, relative to the critical path of the Rubin Observatory's schedule (e.g., the data release cycle, the summit maintenance schedule, the start of operations, or the completion of the LSST survey) before any response plans take effect.

 	See :ref:`Risk-Impact-Table` for categories.

-Schedule Impact
-	Categorization of schedule impact, relative to the critical path of the Rubin Observatory's schedule (e.g., the data release cycle).

 You should discuss the specifics with your department's Associate Director to determine the schedule impact.
-	For example, some delays may have an inconsequential impact to the Observatory's operations if it can be absorbed into the data release cycle, while others may require extending the LSST survey or delaying a data release.
+For example, some delays may have an inconsequential impact to the Observatory's operations if it can be absorbed into the data release cycle, while others may require extending the LSST survey or delaying a data release as an action if the risk was realized.
-	The latter example affects the Observatory's operational critical path and crucial milestones --- these impacts are the most important ones to capture and accurately.
+The latter affects the Observatory's operational critical path and crucial milestones --- these impacts are the most important ones to capture and accurately.

-	See :ref:`Risk-Impact-Table` for categories.

 Likelihood
-	Overall chance of risk being realized.
+	Categorization of overall chance of risk being realized before any response plans take effect.

 	See :ref:`Likelihood-Table` for categories.

 Existential Risk
-	Select ``Yes`` if the risk is existential to NOIRLab.
+	``Yes`` or ``No`` if the risk is existential to NOIRLab.

-	The Rubin Observatory Risk and Opportunity Board will determine if this is appropriate.
+You should make an initial assessment for the Rubin Observatory Risk and Opportunity Board to review, then the board will confirm if this is appropriate.

 Schedule/Cost Impact Description
-	Use these sections to describe and comment on impact categorization and the decision on rating.
+	Text fields to describe and comment on decision for impact categorizations.

 .. _Breakdown-Risk-Score-Quantitative: